thomasRimmereide/Weather-station/README.md

        located in ..MA/Weather_stations.
     3. Then start the user client which is the file FMI.py located in ..MA/FMI.py

+# How to run code using web application

+    TODO VILDE MÅ FYLLE INN HER!!!!!

 ###Authors
     - Vilde Emilie Søvik Haugstad
     - Thomas Rimmereide